markt-de/puppet-nextcloud/REFERENCE.md

 Data type: `Optional[String]`

-An optional identifier that can be used to prevent the archive job from running under certain conditions.
-This is most useful to distinguish between an initial install and update.
+An optional identifier that can be used to prevent the archive job from being executed multiple times by remembering its state.
+This is most useful to distinguish between an initial install and an update.

 Default value: ``undef``